OlegKireev/gpt-telegram-bot/README.md

 # Cleaver ChatGPT Telegram bot

-This bot helps you to communicate with Chat GPT
+This bot helps you to communicate with Chat GPT by voice or text.

 ## Example